kartverket/Geonorge.NedlastingKlient/README.md

 # Geonorge.NedlastingKlient

 This project provides a client software for downloading dataset's published through Geonorge's Atom Feed.
+It also includes feeds from NGU, NIBIO, Norwegian Environment Agency and elevation data.
 The general idea is to provided a tool to synchronize dataset on a regular basis.

 It includes a desktop application for browsing and selecting files you want to download.
 A console application is provided to perform downloads.
 This console application can be scheduled to run through Scheduled tasks on windows, or cron on *nix platforms.